 Ingredients for Guyanese Chicken Foot Souse

-- Water: To wash and soak chicken feet and additinal water to cook the chicken foot.
+- Water: To wash and soak chicken feet and additional water to cook the chicken foot.

 - White vinegar: This tenderizes the meat and adds flavor.

-- Spices & Seasoning: I use Lawry’s season salt, whole cloves, salt, dried thyme, finely chopped wiri wiri peppers, finely chopped celery leaves.
+- Spices & Seasoning: I use Lawry’s seasoned salt (or other all purpose seasoning), table salt, garlic, whole cloves, garlic, dried thyme, finely chopped wiri wiri peppers, finely chopped celery leaves, thinly sliced scallions.

 See recipe card for quantities.